 ArcGIS Online presentations rock!
 They present viewers with an interactive set of content, in a linear fashion, all in a single map or scene, with minimal tools.
 Story Maps have taken the world by storm, but anything beyond the very simplest take significant time and "another app" to build.
 Presentations, however, are just customized views of a single map or scene, and a total novice with a saved map can build a reasonable presentation in just a few minutes.

 See this simple 2D presentation about earthquakes (from Row 5 of the ArcGIS Online Skillbuilder).
 Note the navigation tools, top left and bottom center: pan/zoom or choose your slide, and that's it ("identify feature" works too).
 Header text doubles as slide name.
 The creator gets to emphasize his/her info, sequencing the exposed and highlighted content, and the viewer gets to follow or explore but only as the creator permits.
-(For another example, see a presentation embedded in a web page, as the second graphic in the ArcGIS Online HS+MS Competition info page .)

 To build a presentation, one must be logged in (both Organization-based and public logins work) and have a saved map to work with.
 Let's try an example, using a specific GeoInquiry.